bhautik-jivani/basic-ecommerce-django-mongodb/README.md

 ## Objective

-Using the DRF (Django Rest Framework), create scalable and reliable backend REST APIs for a blog platform that can support a wide range of users with different access levels.
+Using the DRF (Django Rest Framework), MongoDB (MongoEngine) and Docker, created scalable and reliable backend REST APIs for a ecmmerce platform that can support a wide range of users with different access levels.

 ## Installation